lineralpha/UnityExercise/ReadMe.md

 ### 6. Test and verify app
 Open in browser: http://localhost:5000/swagger/index.html.
 You can test the Payload/Create REST API from the Swagger webpage.

-## Run the app in container environment
+## Part 3 - Run the app in container environment
 I've put together a docker-compose.yml file (including Dockerfile and other necessary scripts) that spins up everything.
 Simply run the docker-compose command:
 ```
 docker compose -f docker-compose.yml up
 ```
-This time, use Postman to test and verify the REST API as Swagger UI doesn' seem to work now.
+This time, use Postman to test and verify the REST API as now the app is running in "Production" environment.

 ![Screenshot](UnityExercise-WebApi.JPG)